asyncgui/asyncgui/README.md

 - `asyncgui.Event.set()` immediately resume the tasks that are waiting for it to happen.

 In summary, if your program needs to react to something immediately, `asyncgui` is for you.
-Otherwise, it's not worth it.
+Otherwise, it's probably not worth it.

 ## Pin the minor version